BBGMoura/obsidian-software/Projects/booking-system/booking-system.md

 ## Ready For Development

 - [ ] F7 - Room Enums #phase-1 #feature <br>Update Room names then change to update
-- [ ] B5 - DanceClassImpl - incorrect class type enum error handling #bug #phase-1 <br><br>Currently, when making a request with an unknown class type, there is a general bad request instead of feedback.
 - [ ] B6 - BookingImpl - incorrect room/class type enum error handling #bug #phase-1 <br><br>Currently, when making a request with an unknown class type/Room, there is a general bad request instead of feedback.
 - [ ] B7 - BookingImpl - validations not working #bug #phase-1 <br><br>Can enter null values for booking request as null validation<br><br>room can be null also wqhen making request.
 - [ ] B8 - BookingImpl - open and closing time booking error is too general #bug #phase-1 <br><br>When making a booking which is before opening time or after closing time, the error is too general.
 "Cannot make a booking with invalid time"".
 Error should be along the lines of "Booking time is before opening time or after closing time."<br><br>Maybe also add information regarding when the opening and closing time is for what ever day?